blue-build/modules/modules/rpm-ostree/README.md

 The module first downloads the repository files from repositories declared under `repos:` into `/etc/yum.repos.d/`.
 The magic string `%OS_VERSION%` is substituted with the current VERSION_ID (major Fedora version), which can be used, for example, for pulling correct versions of repositories from [Fedora's Copr](https://copr.fedorainfracloud.org/).

-If you use a repo that requires adding custom keys (eg. brave browser) you can import the keys by decalring the key urls in under `keys:`.
+If you use a repo that requires adding custom keys (eg. Brave Browser), you can import the keys by declaring the key URLs under `keys:`.
 The magic string acts the same as it does in `repos`.

 Then the module installs the packages declared under `install:` using `rpm-ostree install`, it removes the packages declared under `remove:` using `rpm-ostree override remove`.
 If there are packages declared under both `install:` and `remove:` a hybrid command `rpm-ostree remove <packages> --install <packages>` is used, which should allow you to switch required packages for other ones.